Kathmandu Durbar Square – Hanuman Dhoka

 The construction of royal palaces at this site dates back to as early as the third century.
 Even though the present palaces and temples have undergone repeated and extensive renovations and nothing physical remains from that period.
 When Kathmandu City became independent under the rule of King Ratna Malla (1484–1520), the palaces in the square became the Royal Palaces for its Malla Kings.

-The square has been the center of important royal events like the coronation of King Birendra Bir Bikram Shah in 1975 and King Gyanendra Bir Bikram Shah in 2001.
+The square has been the centre of important royal events like the coronation of King Birendra Bir Bikram Shah in 1975 and King Gyanendra Bir Bikram Shah in 2001.

 The temples are being preserved as national heritage sites and the palace is being used as a museum.